hakuhodo-technologies/scope-rl/docs/documentation/subpackages/rtbgym_about.rst

 The simulator is particularly intended for reinforcement learning algorithms and follows `OpenAI Gym <https://gym.openai.com>`_ and `Gymnasium <https://github.com/Farama-Foundation/Gymnasium>`_ interface.
 We design RTBGym as a configurative environment so that researchers and practitioner can customize the environmental modules including WinningPriceDistribution, ClickThroughRate, and ConversionRate.

-Note that, RTBGym is publicized as a sub-package of :doc:`SCOPE-RL <index>`, which streamlines the implementation of offline reinforcement learning (offline RL) and off-policy evaluation and selection (OPE/OPS) procedures.
+Note that RTBGym is publicized as a sub-package of :doc:`SCOPE-RL <index>`, which streamlines the implementation of offline reinforcement learning (offline RL) and off-policy evaluation and selection (OPE/OPS) procedures.

 Basic Setting
 ~~~~~~~~~~